8 Best Puerto Rico All-Inclusive Resorts for Families in 2024

 Parador Guanica 1929 is a no-frills resort with moderate prices, but it does offer an inclusive meal package covering breakfast, lunch, and dinner (Photo: Shutterstock)

-HAWAII VACATIONS: 6 Best Hawaii All-Inclusive Resorts for Families in 2024
+HAWAII VACATIONS: 6 Best Hawaii All-Inclusive Resorts for Families

-The historic property dates back to 1929 (hence the name) and is on the southwest side of of Puerto Rico, about a 15-minute drive from the aforementioned Copamarina Beach Resort.
+The property dates back to 1929 (hence the name) and is on the southwest side of Puerto Rico, about a 15-minute drive from the Copamarina Beach Resort.
 It offers several different meal package options: one that’s just for breakfast, one for breakfast and lunch, and a third fully inclusive option that covers breakfast, lunch, and dinner daily at the on-site restaurant.

 8. Club Seabourne Hotel